JakeSteam/blog-history/_drafts/2024-08-09-lego-junkbot-technical-and-historical-decompiling.md

 Lantz (along with plenty of other former gameLab employees) teaches at NYU Game Center[^lantz-interview], and continues to create games.
 This includes.
 Many of his talks, papers, and games (e.g. Junkbot!) are available on [franklantz.net](https://www.franklantz.net/).

-Unbelievably, I've spent many hours with one of Lantz's recent games (2017): [Universal Paperclips](https://decisionproblem.com/paperclips/)[^lantz-paperclips].
+Coincidentally, I've unknowingly spent many hours with one of Lantz's recent games (2017): [Universal Paperclips](https://decisionproblem.com/paperclips/)[^lantz-paperclips].
 This is one of the most popular incremental / clicker games of all time, with a detailed Wikipedia article[^paperclips-wiki] and "In the first 11 days, 450,000 people played the game, most to completion"[^paperclips-wired].
 It is based on the "[paperclip maximizer](https://en.wikipedia.org/wiki/Instrumental_convergence#Paperclip_maximizer)" AI thought experiment, even more relevant today with the relentless pace of AI innovation.

 #### Ranjit Bhatnagar (Director of R&D)